MovingBlocks/TempDoc/Terasology?-Why-not-just-use-Minecraft,-whats-the-beef?.md

 For mod developers, a selection of libraries and frameworks has been created, to aid compataibility, and reduce duplication of work.
 Such as defining ores, common plants and how they grow, climate and weather, networking between blocks, how ores spawn etc. Modules are a good source of code refrence, for seasoned and budding mod developers alike.

-for converting a minecraft mod to a terasology module:
+#  Converting a minecraft mod to a terasology module

 first get a working dev enviroment.